I love the idea of buying direct from a local ranch. How do I get started?

 What does a quarter of beef cost?

-The simple answer is about $600-$650 per quarter.
+The simple answer is approximately $700 per quarter.
 The real answer is that it varies-no two orders are exactly the same due to variances in starting and hanging weight, etc.

 How much freezer space do I need?

-A typical quarter will require about 2.5 to 3.0 cubic feet of freezer space.
-(29 inches in each direction to 36 inchesin each direction.)
-The freezer in a 2nd refrigerator is usally more than enough.
-If you need extra freezer space, Costco, Sam’s and Sears all sell small stand alone freezers starting around $200.
+A typical quarter will require about 3.0 cubic feet of freezer space.
+(36 inches in each direction.)
+The freezer in a 2nd refrigerator is usually more than enough.
+If you need extra freezer space, all major retailers sell small stand alone freezers starting at less than $200.

 What cuts will I receive when sharing an order?